 Strategy

-Strategy games (real time and turnbased)
+Strategy games (real time and turnbased) design checklist

 Strategy games (real time and turnbased) are very well suited for the upcoming technology known as augmented reality.
 Any good strategy game revolves around this, forcing the player to make decisions often.
 Think risk versus reward, where it’s obvious you have some amount of control over an outcome, and can’t easily min/max your way to a clear advantage.
 The key is the choices for these decisions must be compelling, balanced and interesting.
 Some common key decisions: expansion versus development, teaching or rushing, which technology to research next.
 The original RTS is basically a simple macro & micro game like Command and Conquer, Starcraft, Age of Empires or Warcraft.